swashata/wp-webpack-script/README.md

 -   😎 Using [ES6 Modules](https://scrimba.com/p/p4Mrt9/c9kMkhM) you will never run into namespace collision.
     > Remember when that third-party plugin was using that old version of `foo` library which caused
     > your system to completely fail?
 No more!.
--   😎 Zero configuration for a sane default of all the toolings involved (babel, sass, webpack).
+-   😎 Zero configuration for a sane default of all the tooling involved (babel, sass, webpack).
 -   😎 Your CSS/SCSS changes will reflect instantly.
 -   😎 [Typescript](https://www.typescriptlang.org/) and [Flowtype](https://flow.org/) to take your js carrier to the next level.
 This tooling itself is written in typescript 😉.
 -   😎 All the stuff you need to start developing using [react](https://reactjs.org/).
 Hello Gutenberg!